bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 10. Click on "Create document".

 Congratulations!
-You now have an SSM Command Document that will update your Bottlerocket nodes to the latest version of Bottlerocket.
+You now have an SSM Command Document that will update a Bottlerocket node to the latest version of Bottlerocket.

 A quick overview of what `apiclient update apply --check` does: